-Using Ebates is a fantastic way to find great travel discounts plus you will earn cash back on your purchases!
-Ebates is an easy way to make extra money when shopping online on different things including flights and other travel and vacation expenses.
+Rakuten is an easy way to make extra money when shopping online for different things including flights and other travel and vacation expenses.
 Get $10 cash back FREE when you sign up through my link here.

 6. Stay with friends and family

 When you want to travel, the last thing on your mind is staying with someone else.
 However, this can be a true budget saver.

 Staying with friends and family allows you to spend money on doing activities while on vacation.

 You can always offer something in return so that your family or friends don’t feel like they are being taken advantage of.
 Some kind of discount is always better than no discount!

 Traveling with more families or splitting the cost with close friends can help you travel on a budget.
 When you split the cost of something, it works out better for everyone.

 For example, renting a large cabin in the Smokey Mountains could be a cheap vacation for several families.
 The burden of finding a cheap place to stay isn’t there, and you can spend more time enjoying life.

 It’s not just packing your own food that helps you stay on a budget while traveling but making your own food too.
 Renting a place that has a kitchen can literally save you hundreds of dollars.